 - Microchip products meet the specification contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is one of the most secure families of its kind on the market today, when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods used to breach the code protection feature.
 All of these methods, to our knowledge, require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
-Most likely, the person doing so is engaged in theft of intellectual property. - Microchip is willing to work with the customer who is concerned about the integrity of their code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of their code.
+Most likely, the person doing so is engaged in theft of intellectual property. - · Microchip is willing to work with the customer who is concerned about the integrity of their code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of their code.
 Code protection does not mean that we are guaranteeing the product as "unbreakable."

 Code protection is constantly evolving.
 We at Microchip are committed to continuously improving the code protection features of our products.
-Attempts to break microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
+Attempts to break Microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
 If such acts allow unauthorized access to your software or other copyrighted work, you may have a right to sue for relief under that Act.

-Information contained in this publication regarding device applications and the like is intended through suggestion only and may be superseded by updates.
+Information contained in this publication regarding device applications and the like is provided only for your convenience and may be superseded by updates.
 It is your responsibility to ensure that your application meets with your specifications.
-No representation or warranty is given and no liability is assumed by Microchip Technology Incorporated with respect to the accuracy or use of such information, or infringement of patents or other intellectual property rights arising from such use or otherwise.
+MICROCHIP MAKES NO REPRESENTATIONS OR WAR-RANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED.
+WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION, INCLUDING BUT NOT LIMITED TO ITS CONDITION, QUALITY, PERFORMANCE, MERCHANTABILITY OR FITNESS FOR PURPOSE.
+Microchip disclaims all liability arising from this information and its use.
 Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
-No licenses are conveyed, implicitly or otherwise, under any intellectual property rights.
+No licenses are conveyed, implicitly or otherwise, under any Microchip intellectual property rights.